 Our Drake Bay question and answer page contains our most frequently asked questions.
 Please contact us directly, if you cannot find your answer here, and we will be happy to add it to the page!

-The exception to this rule is Corcovado Overnight Tours, for which the deposit amount varies depending on the number of people.
+The exception to this rule is Corcovado Overnight Tours.
 These deposits are only refundable up to 30 days before your trip, less a $50 administration fee.

 These cancellation policies are needed because many tour operators must pre-pay for passes, food, guides, boat captains and gasoline.
 Wages here in the Osa Peninsula can be as low as $500 per month for an entire family and we don’t want to leave them out of pocket.